Second Battle of Komárom (1849): The final phase of the battle

 Observing the unfolding Hungarian cavaleries assault, Panyutyin sent an infantry battery to his right flank, and a heavy battery to the left wing to support his artillery, and ordered his infantry to form squares to counter the cavalry attack.
 When the hussars led by Görgei were inside of a hundred paces distance in full gallop towards the Russian division, the commander, who tried to give commands with his hat to Poeltenberg and his officers, suddenly suffered a very heavy head injury.
-According to some historians from the past (for example József Bánlaky) it was an accident or an assassination attempt by a hussar who hit him with his saber, but according the eyewitnesses nobody was around him at that moment.
+According to some historians from the past (for example József Bánlaky) it was an accident or an assassination attempt by a hussar who hit him with his saber, but according to the eyewitnesses nobody was around him at that moment.
 The most probable theory, accepted by the important researchers of the Hungarian 1848-1849 Revolution and Freedom War (for example Róbert Hermann, Tamás Csikány, Zoltán Babucs) is that he was hit by a splinter of an enemy projectile which exploded over his head.
 The wound was 12–15 cm long, stretching from the crown to the nape, opening his skull and making his brain visible.
 When he understood that he is wounded, Görgei halted his horse, and pressed his hat to his head in order to stop the bleeding, then an officer from his staff came and bandaged his head.
 Despite this horrible injury he remained sane, and continued to lead his troops, but now not in front of them but from behind.

 The hussars continued the attack, but the fire of the Russian artillery, and the counterattack of the (imperial) uhlans and the (Archduke John) Dragoon regiment, from the front and flanks halted them, and after a harsh melee, they forced them to retreat.
 But when the enemy cavalry started to chase the hussars, the precise fire of the Hungarian artillery led by Colonel Psotta chased them back.
 Then the hussars regrouped and attacked again for 8-9 times, but with same result.
 During this more and more enemy units appeared in this portion of the battlefield, even the heavy cavalry brigade of the IV. corps led by Wohlgemuth was on its way back to the battlefield but they arrived only after the battle ended.
 Seeing the continuous strengthening of the center, Görgei understood from this that the hussar attack forced the enemy to transfer troops from the wings to the center, and with this Klapka's chances to recapture Ószőny increased.
 He ordered another attack, but because of the approaching darkness of the evening (it was around 8 p.m.), and the retreat of the enemy cavalry, he ordered his troops to return in the fortress.
 The Austrians also retreated to their encampment.
 After this the seriously wounded Görgei passed out, recovering only two days later, on 4 July.